Bringing art to the epicentre of student life

 Interacting with and involving the audience

-NUS Angklung Ensemble President Devanrio Geofendra Chandra (Y2, CDE) is appreciative of the opportunity to be amongst one of the first groups performing at YIH.
+Devanrio Geofendra Chandra, President of NUS Angklung Ensemble and second-year NUS College of Design and Engineering student, welcomed the opportunity to be amongst the first groups performing at YIH.

 “Performing in an open and accessible venue allows us to connect more naturally with passers-by and create a more inclusive musical experience.
-We’re excited to help shape YIH into a lively gathering point where students can experience diverse art forms, including a culturally rooted and heritage-rich art form like Angklung,” said Devanrio.
+We’re excited to help shape YIH into a lively gathering point where students can experience diverse art forms, including a culturally rooted and heritage-rich art form like Angklung,” he said.

 Upstairs, Downstairs, and In Between includes an interactive session with the audience, where they can learn basic playing techniques on the instruments and participate in a combined finale.

-This is not the only pairing between the two student groups this NAF.
-They will come together again for Open Strings, Shared Paths which also takes place at YIH, this time at L2 Social Commons.
+The two student arts groups will come together again for Open Strings, Shared Paths, which also takes place at YIH, this time at Level 2 Social Commons.
 Participants will join jamming circles led by NUS Fingerstyle Guitar players and learn to play simple tunes together.

 “It is a refreshing change to the conventional spaces that we used to organise our shows at, moving out of the concert theatres into an outdoor location.
-We hope that this can kickstart more events at YIH and cement it as a vibrant hub for student life!” says NUS Fingerstyle Guitar President, Hong Zhi Qiang Paul (Y2, FASS).
+We hope that this can kickstart more events at YIH and cement it as a vibrant hub for student life,” said Hong Zhi Qiang Paul, President of NUS Fingerstyle Guitar and second-year NUS Faculty of Arts and Social Sciences student.

 Share: